The soil requirement must be fulfilled accordingly to acquire excellent air purifying benefits of the Spider plant.

 - 1 part perlite

-- A handful of organic components like compost or worm casting
+- A handful of compost or worm casting

-- A handful of coconut coir or orchid barks
+- 1 part coconut coir or orchid barks

 Recipe No. 2